 Still, debate on the IMF loan continues to be controlled by the interests of corporate media.
 Without discussing the full IMF program, one blog post presents the loan as affordable and beneficial to Egypt.

 The blog in question, Rebel Economy, adopts a cost-benefit analysis on the loan (a problematic calculation in and of itself) and argues that it is Egypt’s best option.
-The post is a response to an article published by Muftah, criticizing the IMF loan to Egypt.
+The post is a response to published by Muftah, criticizing the IMF loan to Egypt.
 Rebel Economy writes:

 Finally, the [Muftah] article’s subtle criticism of the dominance of the U.S. in influencing the IMF, and therefore Egyptian politics is misplaced.
 I have spoken to some government officials that tell me the full economic plan submitted to the IMF includes reforms that aren’t as drastic as they would have liked (original emphasis).
 Yet, the IMF agreed and signed off on these despite wanting more because they need Egypt to survive.
 Egypt is too big to fail.

 This again begs the question as to whether the terms of the loan have been publically revealed.
-Khalid Ali, a long-time activist, has brought litigation in Egyptian courts to have the loan’s conditions publicly disclosed, while opposition parties and Egyptian non-governmental organizations (NGOs) have denounced the lack of transparency in the negotiation’s process.
+Khalid Ali, a long-time activist, has brought litigation in Egyptian courts to have the loan’s conditions publicly disclosed, while and Egyptian non-governmental organizations (NGOs) have denounced the lack of transparency in the negotiation’s process.